DrkSephy/django-hackathon-starter/README.md

 ## Code evaluation

 In order to write clean code with a consistent style guide, we'll be using `Pylint` to maintain our code.
 Pylint will display a ton of messages regarding things that should be fixed.
-A sample output from running `pylint views.py` is shown below:

 ## RESTful endpoints